TheHeavyDriver/Applylytics/README.md

 npm run lint     # Run ESLint
 npm run typecheck # Run TypeScript type checking
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
+## 🐛 Issues

-MIT
+If you find a bug or want to request a feature, open an issue.